Insights

-If you’re a student, odds are you’ve wound up in this situation: lots to learn and not much time to learn it.
-It’s unsurprising given most assessments and exams have their deadlines at a similar time of year.
-An easy trap to fall into is combing over your old notes, rereading them and tricking yourself into believing information will magically sink in.
+At some point we have all wound up in this situation: lots to learn and not much time to learn it.
+An easy trap to fall into is combing over old notes, rereading them and tricking yourself into believing information will magically sink in.
 The problem is that it probably won’t.

 We’ll delve into why this is so much better here, as well as some strategies to maximise your learning efficiency.